Use SARIG to identify no access and restricted areas

 Whilst the Mining Act 1971 enables mining companies and prospectors to access non-restricted land for exploration purposes, it also recognises the rights of landowners.

 Part 1 provides information about landowner statutory rights and what may be expected in regards to proposed exploration and mining operations on (or near) property.

 Part 2 provides information for explorers on the principles of effective engagement and consultation.

-This guideline has been developed as a joint initiative with DMITRE, the SA Arid Lands Natural Resource Management Board and the SA Pastoral Board.
+This guideline has been developed as a joint initiative with the Department of State Development, the SA Arid Lands Natural Resource Management Board and the SA Pastoral Board.